 What is Tea Tree Oil?

-Tea tree oil, also known as melaleuca oil, is an essential oil derived from the leaves of the Australian tea tree.
+Tea tree oil, also known as melaleuca oil, is an EO derived from the leaves of the Australian tea tree.

-Prior to the 20th century, tea tree leaves and bark were used by the aboriginal people of Australia as an herbal medicine.
-But in the early 1920s, an Australian chemist named Arthur Penfold discovered that the oil extracted from the leaves was a more potent antiseptic than carbolic acid, the strongest antiseptic they had at the time.
-And with that, commercial production of tea tree oil began.
+Prior to the 20th century, tea tree leaves and bark were used by the aboriginal people of Australia as an herbal medicine [source].
+But in the early 1920s, an Australian chemist named Arthur Penfold discovered that the oil extracted from the leaves was a more potent antiseptic than carbolic acid, the strongest antiseptic they had at the time [source].
+And with that, the commercial production of tea tree oil began.

-Today, tea tree oil is often used for its antibacterial and skin-healing properties.
-In aromatherapy it’s considered an instant mood-booster, with benefits for both the respiratory and nervous systems.
+Today, tea tree EO is often used for its antimicrobial, anti-inflammatory, and skin-healing properties [source].
+In aromatherapy, it’s considered an instant mood-booster with benefits for both the respiratory and nervous systems.

 Benefits of Tea Tree Oil for Hair

-Like most essential oils, studies on tea tree oil are limited.
-But some research shows that tea tree oil has both antibacterial and anti-inflammatory effects [source].
+Like most EOs, studies on tea tree oil are limited.
+But some research shows that tea tree EO has both antibacterial and anti-inflammatory effects [source].
 And those compounds that make tea tree oil an effective healing agent also make it a great addition to your daily hair routine.

 —Reduce scalp itch and irritation from contact dermatitis [source]